ellipsis-drive/python-package/docs/index.md

 **General usage**

-Retrieving all maps in "My Drive".
+Retrieving all items in "My Drive".

     import ellipsis as el

     # log in
     token = el.account.logIn("username", "password")

-    # retrieve all maps in "My Drive"
+    # retrieve all items in "My Drive"
-    layers = el.account.listRoot("myDrive", pathType = 'folder', token=token)
+    items = el.account.listRoot("myDrive", pathTypes = ['folder', 'raster','vector','file'], token=token)

-Retrieve all maps and folders inside a specific folder, and retreive information about the folder itself.
+Retrieve all layers and folders inside a specific folder, and retreive information about the folder itself.

     import ellipsis as el